ashpool/ketchlip/README.md

 # Ketchlip

 Inspired by the Udacity cs101 course I put together Ketchlip to scan Twitter for links in my friends tweets.
-Ketchlip then crawl and index links found and makes them searchable through a simple webserver.
-I'm doing this for fun!
+Ketchlip crawls and indexes links found and makes them searchable through a simple webserver.

 ## Dependencies